wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

               ip: "<dashboard-node-ip>"

 #.
 Run the Wazuh installation assistant with the option ``--generate-config-files`` to generate the  Wazuh cluster key, certificates, and passwords necessary for installation.
 You can find these files in ``./wazuh-install-files.tar``.
+The Wazuh installation assistant may need some dependencies to work, like ``openssl`` or ``lsof``.
 If you want the Wazuh installation assistant to install the necessary dependencies automatically, add the ``--install-dependencies`` option to the command.

       .. code-block:: console